apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 end
 ```

-It loads all the libraries it needs to work with, and configure RSpec to use transactional fixtures and execute the tests in random order.
+It loads all the libraries it needs to work with, and configures RSpec to use transactional fixtures and to execute the tests in random order.

 Note that this time, `spec_helper` is just another file, it can be named differently and it will still work as longs as it is required with the correct name.